How to get approved for a £15,000 loan at a low rate

 Unsecured loans typically apply a fixed rate of interest, meaning borrowers can budget with certainty – knowing their monthly repayment figure will remain the same over the course of the loan, and also knowing in advance what the loan will cost overall.
-Secured loans, which are effectively second-charge mortgages, usually involve longer loan terms, so lenders won’t be willing to fix for the full loan term but may offer an introductory fixed-rate period.
+Secured loans, which are effectively second-charge mortgages, usually involve longer loan terms, so lenders won’t be willing to fix for the full loan term (although they may offer an introductory fixed-rate period).

 It’s worth noting that lenders issuing unsecured loans can still take legal action against a borrower to get any money they’re owed, however.

 If you have a poor or limited credit history and can’t get a standard personal loan, you could consider a guarantor loan. £15,000 is the absolute maximum you can borrow with an unsecured guarantor personal loan, and in fact many guarantor loan companies won’t stretch this far.